PdxCodeGuild/class_hedgehog/2 Flask + HTML + CSS/labs/03 Company.md

 Pick an industry and create the landing page for a hypothetical company, filling in as much detail as possible.
 Browse the internet for existing company pages and imitate as much as you can.

-Feel free to use a CSS Framework or your own custon css.
+Feel free to use a CSS Framework or your own custom css.

 - [Bootstrap](https://getbootstrap.com/)
 ```html